lorenzo-stoakes/linux-vm-notes/funcs/page-table-funcs.md

 Note that neither PGD or PTE entries require a bitmask function, rather they use `PTE_PFN_MASK` and `PTE_FLAGS_MASK`.
-PMD and PMD entries need special treatment in case they refer to huge/gigantic pages.
+PMD and PMD entries need special treatment in case they refer to gigantic/huge pages, respectively.

 If the PMD entry indicates it refers to a huge page (i.e. `_PAGE_PSE` is set), `PHYSICAL_PMD_PAGE_MASK` is returned, otherwise `PTE_PFN_MASK` is